-155. The main steps in the registration process, when it results in a positive decision to register, are shown below.
+153. The main steps in the registration process, when it results in a positive decision to register, are shown below.
 Where the OfS takes a provisional decision to refuse registration, there are further steps in the process which are set out in Section 10.

-- 156. The time it will take to complete each of these steps and reach a final registration decision depends on a number of factors, including whether: - a.
+- 154. The time it will take to complete each of these steps and reach a final registration decision depends on a number of factors, including whether: - a.
 You submit all the information we need to assess your application against the initial conditions of registration in your first submission and respond to any questions or requests for further information in a meaningful way by the deadlines we set. - b.
-You are ready for a visit as part of the assessment of condition B7, if one is required. - c.
-Where applicable, you are ready to submit the information the DQB requires for its standards assessment as soon as we make a referral. - d.
+You are ready for a visit as part of the assessment of condition B7, if one is required.

+- c.
+You are ready to submit the information required for an assessment of standards for condition B8 as soon as we give you the list of evidence we need. - d.
 Our assessment identifies complex issues which need to be resolved during the assessment process before a decision can be made. - e.
-Our assessment identifies areas of concern that result in a provisional decision to refuse registration. - 157.
+Our assessment identifies areas of concern that result in a provisional decision to refuse registration. - 155.
 This means that we cannot give a precise timescale for each provider.
 However, where a provider submits all the information we need and engages with us responsively during the registration process, and we can progress smoothly to a decision, the indicative timetable shown below provides a reasonable guide:

-Step of registration process Indicative timeframe Provider submits application OfS checks whether application is complete and confirms this with provider 4 weeks This does not include any additional time needed for a provider to submit additional information if the application is incomplete OfS assesses eligibility, and undertakes preliminary assessment of initial conditions 8-12 weeks from the date the OfS confirms that it has sufficient information to begin its assessment DQB conducts a standards assessment (where applicable) 8 weeks from the date the standards assessment is commissioned Condition B7 (quality) visit takes place if needed 12-16 weeks from the completion of the preliminary assessment of initial conditions OfS makes registration decision 4 weeks from the date the standards assessment is complete or the B7 visit has taken place (whichever is the later)
+Step of registration process Indicative timeframe Provider Provider submits application OfS checks whether application is complete and confirms this with provider 4 weeks This does not include any additional time needed for a provider to submit additional information if the application is incomplete OfS assesses eligibility, and undertakes preliminary assessment of initial conditions 8-12 weeks from the date the OfS confirms that it has sufficient information to begin its assessment.
+This does not include time needed for a provider to submit additional information or clarifications if these are required during the assessment process.
+OfS undertakes assessment of quality and standards to inform the assessment of conditions B7 and B8 25-30 weeks from the date an assessment begins.
+We would normally expect to undertake a single assessment process for condition B7 and B8 and will discuss timescales with a provider where this is not the case.
+This timeframe includes the time needed to set up the assessment process and to finalise the report with the provider at the end of the process.
+The timeline is likely to be extended where an assessment team is considering negative findings, or where a provider makes substantial comments about a draft report.
+OfS finalises assessment of initial conditions of registration and risk assessment and makes registration decision 4 weeks from the date the final report on the assessment of the provider's quality and standards is received.